-The Director of Finance and Investments and the Financial Advisor will monitor the municipal bond market for opportunities to obtain interest savings by refunding outstanding debt.
+The Director of Financial Reporting and the Financial Advisor will monitor the municipal bond market for opportunities to obtain interest savings by refunding outstanding debt.
 As a general rule, the present value savings of a particular refunding should meet 2%/3% tests (individual maturity/overall PV), with certain exceptions, such as the bonds to be refunded have restrictive or outdated covenants, or restructuring debt is deemed to be desirable.
+(The new tax law currently disallows the advance refunding of tax-exempt bonds).